markmarijnissen/spine-livescript-brunch-skeleton/README.md

-spine-jade-brunch-skeleton
+Spine-jade-brunch-skeleton
 ==========================

-Brunch Skeleton with Spine.js, Jade and Less
+Brunch Skeleton with Spine.js, using LiveScript, Jade and Less.